BrunoPascoa76/CLE_Assignment_3/README.md

 ### Non maximum suppression

 Much like other functions before, this one follows the same formulas and logic as the CPU version, only removing the for loops to iterate every pixel by mapping each thread to a pixel.

+### Memory Management

+- The cannyDevice function demonstrates careful GPU memory management by allocating separate device buffers for each stage of the Canny edge detection pipeline.
+The function allocates eight distinct GPU memory regions: input image data (d_input), temporary Gaussian filter output (d_temp), gradient computations (d_Gx, d_Gy, d_G), non-maximum suppression results (d_nms), final edge reference (d_reference), convolution kernel (d_kernel), and a change flag for hysteresis iteration (d_changed), which is the only one that is transmitted between host and device during the execution, but due to its small size, it has minimal performance impact.

+- This approach properly manages CUDA memory by keeping intermediate results on the GPU except when transfer is necessary, as previously explained.

+# 3D Version

+- This version of the program processes multiple 2D images simultaneously by organizing them into a 3D data structure, where each image occupies a distinct layer along the z-axis.
+Rather than processing images sequentially, the program leverages CUDA's parallel processing capabilities to apply the same operations across all image layers concurrently, with the z-coordinate serving as the image identifier.

+- Note that the parallelization strategy operates at the block level, meaning that all threads within a single block collaborate to process pixels from the same image, while different blocks are assigned to process different images concurrently.

+- The original 2D kernels have been systematically extended to handle 3D batch processing by adding z-dimension support to thread indexing, memory access patterns, and grid configurations, enabling simultaneous processing of corresponding pixels across multiple images in the batch.

 ## Performance Evaluation